Skip to content

 By Dan, owner & lead technician·Updated May 13, 2026

 Almost every Bergen/Hudson County realtor we work with recommends one thing before listing a home: clean the carpets.
 Sellers ask if it really matters.
-The numbers say yes — usually 2-5× the cost in sale price.
-Here's the actual math and how to time the work for maximum impact.
+Honestly, it's one of the cheapest things you can do that a buyer actually registers walking in the door.
+Here's why it works and how to time it for maximum impact.

 When NOT to bother